Turkey and coal

-A local energy analyst writes in 2018 that international financial institutions will not invest.
+A local energy analyst writes in 2018 that international financial institutions will not invest, however BBVA, a Spanish bank, may continue to do so.
 Future Chinese investment is uncertain as it is not yet (end 2017) clear whether China's recent environmental cleanup at home will extend to investments in other countries.

 According to a 2017 analysis from İş Bankası the 30 year USD based government purchase guarantee encourages domestic banks to loan to projects which would burn local coal.
-Turkish banks have financed 9GW of coal power plant capacity: for example Garanti Bank has made many loans to coal projects over the years and, as of 2018, continues to offer finance for coal-fired power stations.
+Turkish banks have financed 9GW of coal power plant capacity: for example Garanti Bank has made many loans to coal projects over the years and, as of 2018, continues to offer finance.
+However new coal-fired power stations could become stranded assets.

 Law 27605 will regulate pollution (except CO2) from power plants, but not down to the limits of the EU Industrial Emissions Directive.
-However state owned and privatized generation plants do not have to comply with environmental legislation until end 2019.
+Formerly all applications for a pre-licence for over 300MW (and some smaller) had to first obtain an EIA decision however now state owned and privatized generation plants do not have to comply with environmental legislation until end 2019.
 Academics have suggested an Environmental Impact Assessment (EIA) for operational plants.